-Starbucks may be back to its old viral marketing PR tricks again with a new but familiar campaign called “Jonathan’s Card.”
+Starbucks may be back to its viral marketing again with a new but familiar campaign called “Jonathan’s Card.”

 So the story goes, mobile payment application developer Jonathan Stark wanted to create a “social experiment,” and decided to post an image of his Starbucks payment card online for others to use at no cost.